National Highways traffic officer: Vehicles and equipment

 National Highways traffic officer patrol vehicle with some equipment on display at an open house.

 Traffic officers patrol the motorway network and all-purpose trunk roads (Note: Any road in England for which the Secretary of State or a strategic highways company is the traffic authority or a road in Wales for which the Assembly is the traffic authority.) in high-visibility patrol vehicles, that feature black and yellow Battenburg liveries, amber and white front-facing lighting and amber and red rear-facing lighting.
 According to The Highway Code, when faced with a traffic officer vehicle displaying flashing amber lights responding to an incident, you should take appropriate action to let it pass.

 The vehicles have all-wheel drive capabilities and are used to assist in the management of incidents and, where appropriate, clear broken-down or disabled vehicles to places of safety off the carriageways.
-The vehicles can operate in severe weather and carry equipment including emergency traffic management kits, automated external defibrillators (AED), medical trauma kits and other specialised equipment required to safely deal with a range of different incidents.
+The vehicles can operate in severe weather and carry equipment including an emergency traffic management kit, automated external defibrillator (AED), medical trauma kit and other specialised equipment required to safely deal with a range of different incidents.
 The combination of the vehicles' size, liveries and ancillary lighting enhances their visibility when positioned at incidents.
 They are also fitted with Airwave radios, hands-free mobile telephones, alternating flashing headlights,emergency vehicle lighting and bull horns to assist with progressing through stationary traffic on approach to incidents.
-They also have variable message panels (VMP) in the rear windows which display messages such as "do not pass" for rolling roadblocks or scrolling "keep left and right" chevrons for use at incidents.
+They also have Variable Message Panels (VMPs) in the rear windows which display messages such as "do not pass" for rolling roadblocks or scrolling "keep left and right" chevrons for use at incidents.

 Traffic officers use different models of 4×4 vehicles, with a mixed fleet of plug-in hybrid electric vehicles (PHEVs) and diesel-powered with automatic transmissions.
-Vehicles used for patrolling as of 2021 include Land Rover Discoverys, Mitsubishi Shoguns, Mitsubishi Shogun Sports, Volvo XC90s (PHEV) and BMW X5s (PHEV).
+Vehicles used for patrolling as of 2026 include Volvo XC90 (PHEV), Tesla Model Y (Full EV), Kia EV9 (Full EV) and BMW X5 (PHEV).